filidorwiese/filidorwiese.nl/src/assets/content/amsterdam-arena.md

 poster: "media/amsterdamarena.jpg"
 printonly: false
 ---
-Via agency Jungle Minds I was asked to develop the front-end for the largest stadium in the Netherlands, now called the Johan Cruyff Arena.
-The project entailed a difficult design at the time that needed to be responsive and cross-browser compatible from IE7 upwards.
+Jungle Minds asked me to develop the front-end for the largest stadium in the Netherlands, now called the Johan Cruyff Arena.
+The project entailed a difficult design at that time that needed to be responsive and cross-browser compatible from IE7 upwards.
 The back-end was done by GX software.